vkurup/kurup.org/README.md

 Github pages points kurup.com using the CNAME file in the static directory, and a CNAME record at cloudflare for www.kurup.com

-Cloudflare points kurup.org here viat https://community.cloudflare.com/t/redirecting-one-domain-to-another/81960
+Cloudflare points kurup.org here via https://community.cloudflare.com/t/redirecting-one-domain-to-another/81960